CorndelWithSoftwire/DevOps-Course-Starter/README.md

 #### how to run tests
 - ensure chromedriver is downloaded and added to system path (https://chromedriver.chromium.org/downloads)
 - run `poetry run pytest` from the command line

+### Deployment
+The application is deployed to heroku when a new commit/merge is made to the `master` branch The application can be assessed on https://<HEROKU_APP_NAME>.herokuapp.com/.
+(HEROKU_APP_NAME is 'todo-test-application' or configured env variable)